What Goes Into an Appraisal?

 Valuation Using the Income Approach

-In the case of income producing properties - rental houses for example - the appraiser may use a third approach to value.
-In this scenario, the amount of revenue the real estate yields is factored in with income produced by comparable properties to give an indicator of the current value.
+In the case of income producing properties - rental houses for example - the appraiser may use an additional approach to value.
+In this case, the amount of revenue the property generates is factored in with income produced by nearby properties to derive the current value.

-Combining information from all approaches, the appraiser is then ready to state an estimated market value for the subject property.
-The estimate of value on the appraisal report is not always the final sales price even though it is likely the best indication of what a property is worth.
-It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-It all comes down to this, an appraiser from Barnstable/Plymouth Appraisal Services will help you attain the most accurate property value, so you can make profitable real estate decisions.
+Combining information from all approaches, the appraiser is then ready to document an estimated market value for the property at hand.
+Note: While the appraised value is probably the most reliable indication of what a house is worth, it may not be the price at which the property closes.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+Here's what it all boils down to, an appraiser from Barnstable/Plymouth Appraisal Services will guarantee you get the most accurate property value, so you can make the most informed real estate decisions.